xdanielf/ShortLinkCloudflare/README.md

 # URL Shortener with Cloudflare Workers

 This project is a simple URL shortener built using Cloudflare Workers.
-It allows for shortening long URLs and providing rich previews for social media sharing.
+It shortens long URLs and provides rich social media sharing previews.

 ## Features